PauloHartelt/Project_Course/README.md

 ## Description

 This project was made for a job interview to teach about Selenium and BeautifulSoup.
 It's just to teach, but it's functional.
+For the lesson about this code: https://drive.google.com/file/d/1_dePDYdIARQlcV5MoW2eW4_LfFXtkHQ2/view?usp=drive_link

 ## Installation